-Unequal arrangements in which 'international' partners draw on (at times even exploit) the linguistic skills and location-specific knowledge of local assistants remains sadly common in development work and research projects.
+Unequal arrangements in which 'international' partners draw on (at times even exploit) the linguistic skills and location-specific knowledge of local assistants remains sadly common in development work and research projects and coalitions.
 Too often it is assumed that those that hold the funds also possess knowledge and skills that need to be passed on to 'local' partners.
 On meeting grantees it quickly became apparent that they were adept at using a range of research methods and had the conceptual knowledge derived from previous employment as providers of empirical data for others (often foreigners) to analyse and present.
-If a 'lack' existed, we found it was in the confidence needed to submit grant applications to international funders and the experience of doing so.
+If a 'lack' existed, SOAS and partners found that it was in the confidence needed to submit grant applications to international funders and the experience of doing so.
 The talent, skills and knowledge possessed by grantees more than justified the time spent encouraging excellent research ideas, supporting applicants to hone proposals, and working together to develop skills such as budgeting (with which they were less familiar).

+Throughout the programme we have been in constant dialogue with all stakeholders regarding their needs, preferences and interests and how we might support them to make the best use of their knowledge.
+Grant-making has only been a part of our partnerships - each grant has been accompanied by tailored mentoring, training and negotiation.
+We mainly advised through ongoing mentoring and discussion but also uploaded advice to our website, including themes like how to write grant applications and podcasts on how to get published in journal articles.
 In terms of support and training, in each relationship we would discuss what they felt that they needed and were interested in.
-Since it is not always immediately apparent to grantees and partners what PI, Co-Is, the SOAS team and other grantees/partners can offer, even establishing the nature of support requires careful research and on-going dialogue.
+Since it was not always immediately apparent to grantees and partners what PI, Co-Is, the SOAS team, EMReF, Setaweet, FSS and other grantees/partners could offer, even establishing the nature of support required careful research and on-going dialogue.
 We realised the need to be modest about what we could offer and to consider that training offered should have practical utility beyond the confines of the Deepening Democracy programme.
 In our facilitating of support and training we recognised that all learning is mutual, and everyone involved should take something away from the process.
-Above all, we wanted to ensure that training events and project visits emphasized fun, creativity and the importance of multi-disciplinary collaboration.
+Above all, we wanted to ensure that training events and project visits emphasised fun, creativity and the importance of multidisciplinary collaboration.